stub42/pytz/src/README.txt

 >>> after.strftime(fmt)
 '2002-10-27 01:10:00 EST-0500'

-Creating localtimes is also tricky, and the reason why working with local times is not recommended.
+Creating local times is also tricky, and the reason why working with local times is not recommended.
 Unfortunately, you cannot just pass a ``tzinfo`` argument when constructing a datetime (see the next section for more details)